About Central and North West London NHS Foundations Trust

 The CNWL outreach team is a multi-disciplinary team of 25 mental health professionals and support workers (some of whom come from the local community) who work within the North Kensington community to provide information and support to residents affected by the Grenfell fire.
 Their approach is flexible, proactive and creative and is informed by continual dialogue and engagement with a wide range of community stakeholders.

-The Outreach team also provide initial assessments for PTSD – often in community settings like the Curve [special response centre set up after the fire] or in people’s homes, and where indicated and with patient consent will refer into the adults Grenfell service in CNWL for clinical assessment and treatment.
-Patients can be referred for PTSD, depression, anxiety, or other mental health issues.
+The Outreach team also provide initial assessments for PTSD – often in community settings like the Curve or in people’s homes, and where indicated and with patient consent will refer into the adults Grenfell service in CNWL for clinical assessment and treatment.
+Patients can be referred for PTSD, depression, anxiety, or any mental health issues.

 In addition to screening, the Outreach team provides emotional and mental health support, practical assistance to navigate support services, and works closely with local community groups to help build community resilience.

 Outreach services are provided in the daytime at the Curve and in hotels.
-For the last month this service has been available overnight at Notting Hill Methodist Church, where team members from Hestia [another support service], CNWL and the Drug & Alcohol Service are working together.
+This service is available overnight at Notting Hill Methodist Church, where team members from Hestia [another support service], CNWL and the Blenheim Drug & Alcohol Service are working together.

 Suicide prevention is not only about dedicated suicide prevention services, but also about effectively identifying those at risk and providing easy access to good mental health services.